No-one-important/Texty/README.md

 # Texty
-A simple python Text editor
+A simple python Text editor for windows